 You will be asked about your symptoms and health history.
 A physical exam will be done.
 The cause of a headache can be hard to find out.
 The doctor will ask about how often you get headaches and if they come in a pattern.
 Keep a diary of:

-Imaging tests are used to evaluate internal structures for abnormalities.
-Some tests may use contrast material to make structures easier to see.
-These may include:
+Images are done to check internal structures for problems.
+Some tests may use contrast material to make the images easier to see.
+These may be:

 Cluster headache.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T116292/Cluster-headache.
 Updated March 20, 2018.
 Accessed December 19, 2018.

 Headache Classification Committee of the International Headache Society (IHS) The International Classification of Headache Disorders, 3rd edition.
 Cephalalgia.
 2018 Jan;38(1):1-211.

 Headache—frequently asked questions.
 National Headache Foundation website.
 Available at: https://headaches.org/about/frequently-asked-questions/.
 Accessed January 11, 2019.

 Migraine in adults.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T114718/Migraine-in-adults.
 Updated November 8, 2018.
 Accessed December 19, 2018.

 NINDS headache information page.
 National Institute of Neurological Disorders and Stroke website.
 Available at: https://www.ninds.nih.gov/Disorders/All-Disorders/Headache-Information-Page.
 Accessed December 19, 2018.